An integrative approach is holistic, experiential and contextual

-For more information on how an integrative and existential approach to career counseling can help you successfully navigate a career transition or develop a resilient and meaningful career path please contact Britt-Mari at firstname.lastname@example.org
+For more information on how an integrative and experiential approach to career counseling can help you, please contact Britt-Mari at firstname.lastname@example.org